skuro/lambdalf/README.md

 ```

 ## Packaging
-Due to the way Alfresco's AMP module mechanism works, lambdalf is shipped as an AMP file (####TODO: add link to release,
+Due to the way Alfresco's AMP module mechanism works, lambdalf is shipped as an [AMP file](http://wiki.alfresco.com/wiki/AMP_Files)
-once available) in addition to the clojars artifacts (which are intended for compilation only).
+in addition to the clojars artifacts (which are only useful for compilation).
 It is this AMP artifact that
-should be deployed to a running Alfresco server, prior to deployment of your own AMP.
+should be deployed to a running Alfresco server, prior to the deployment of your own AMP.

 Your code should also be packaged as an AMP (via the [lein amp](https://github.com/pmonks/lein-amp) plugin), and must include
 a module dependency on lambdalf in order to prevent an Alfresco user from inadvertently deploying your code without first deploying